-A major characteristic of the entire region stretching from Turkey to China is the complex processes of state-building and political development in the states that compose this region.
+A key feature of the entire region, which stretches from Turkey to China, is the complexity of the processes of state-building and political development in the states that make up the region.
 This is especially true for the states of the former Soviet Union, that were in many ways forced to build their states from scratch at independence.
 The process is nowhere more dramatic than in war-ravaged Afghanistan, which is experiencing the perhaps most vibrant political, economic and social changes in the region.
 But it is also true for more established states, be it China, Pakistan or Turkey, that are experiencing very rapid changes in their political and economic systems.

 The processes taking place reach the west mainly in the form of news about velvet revolutions; but the processes taking place in the region are far more complex and differentiated than that, involving the evolution of political systems and the long-term building of statehood.
 As such, a major emphasis is placed in the ISDP on the processes of state-building and political systems.

 Abandoning Neutrality, Absorbing Multipolarity: India and Sweden by 2047

 Pragmatism and polarised positioning have become the new normal in foreign policy decision making – and Sweden and India are no exception.
 Sweden moved away from and perhaps permanently abandoned […]

 Women’s Political Participation and Agency in Indonesia: An Interview with Raneeta Mutiara

 In the context of the upcoming Indonesian presidential elections of February 2024, ISDP’s Asia Program intern Nolwenn Gueguen sat down with PhD scholar from the Singapore University of Social Sciences, […]